Inpatient care for adolescents with behavioral challenges and co-occurring medical needs.

 Patients in our inpatient program must meet the following criteria:

-• Co-occurring medical diagnosis that requires daily physician oversight and 24-hour nursing care, or a medical diagnosis that presents a barrier to admission at an inpatient psychiatric facility
+Co-occurring medical diagnosis that requires daily physician oversight and 24-hour nursing care, or a medical diagnosis that presents a barrier to admission at a standard inpatient psychiatric facility

 What does treatment look like in the True North Hospital Program?